 4. Guides in this region often ask for some money in advance, usually in order to pay for permits (and take further profit from in the form of some kind of ‘management fee’).
 Unfortunately, this encourages cheats to take the money and disappear, as has happened to us!
 It’s a difficult situation, but one which the authorities could improve by simplifying the permit issues by having tickets available at the trailheads instead of obscure forestry offices or third parties.
 Thankfully, most forest areas are now covered by the Forestry Department of Malaysia website and online system where you can register your hike and pay for permits in advance – ideally at least 3 weeks ahead.
 Consider this before sending money to a guide.
 Hopefully more people will start using this online system instead of hiking without registering or paying extravagant prices for simple admin tasks.

 5. As noted above, the awful ‘minimum number of participants’ rule in many areas such as Gunung Ophir/Ledang and Besar (Endau-Rompin) means that as a solo hiker you either pay several times the already high price to go for a hike with a guide.
-It also means the mountains are frequented by noisy, large groups who disturb local wildlife (high impact trekking).
+It also means the mountains are frequented by large groups who disturb local wildlife (high impact trekking).
 If anything, there should be a maximum number of participants and small groups encouraged in order to minimise the impact on wildlife.
-Any conservation officer should know this, but apparently money is more important than treating habitats with the respect they deserve.
-Perhaps in time the authorities will reconsider these stupid policies that are only in place to make money.

 A Selection of Photos of Peninsular Malaysia’s Ribus